ansys/aedt-testing/README.md

 ## Description
 Current project aims to provide an Automated Framework to test Ansys Electronics Desktop (AEDT).
-User can set up a sweet of tests to validate stability/regression of results between different versions of Electronics Desktop
+User can set up a suite of tests to validate stability/regression of results between different versions of Electronics Desktop

 ## Table of Contents